Top 12 Intercompany Online Collaboration Tools in 2021

 Workplaces are changing.
 They are embracing more contractors, freelancers, and temporary employees.
 So, your business needs tools that enable you to collaborate as well externally as you do internally.

-We’ve put together our top 10 tools to improve your intercompany collaboration efforts – and we’re even working on one ourselves.
+We’ve put together our top 12 tools to improve your intercompany collaboration efforts.

 Let’s address the challenge of keeping people connected when they prefer to work on different apps and platforms.